seankerr/rust-http-box/README.md

 ## Performance

 Currently rust-http-box is on par with the speeds seen from [fast-http](https://github.com/fukamachi/fast-http), a Common Lisp HTTP parser, and significantly faster than the Joyant/NodeJS HTTP parser.
-Official benchmarks don't exist yet.

 ## API Documentation